arm358/TrailCam/README.md

 3. Click the gear icon to change the settings
 4. Click the "Start Stream" button to view your camera stream

+## Troubleshooting
+- If tapping "Start Stream" does nothing (usually when it's saved as a Home Screen bookmark):
+  1. Delete the bookmark from the Home Screen
+  2. In the browser, navigate to `192.168.4.1`
+  3. Re-add the bookmark to home screen